-Best Children's Football Books for Kindergarten and Up
+Football Picture Books for Kindergarten and Up

 The football team at Horace B. Smedley School is good at one thing- losing games.
 Their streak has gone on so long that the infamous Miss Swamp comes out of hiding to whip them into shape.
 She makes it her mission achieve just one win on the field before she again retreats into obscurity.

-NFL stars Tiki and Ronde Barber paired up to pen this insightful book about the strength of their brotherhood on and off the football field.
+NFL stars Tiki and Ronde Barber paired up to pen this insightful book about the strength of their brotherhood on and off the field.
 Although fast runners, the twins were never the strongest or biggest athletes playing the game.
 Their mother instilled in them the importance of working hard and having each other's back.
 When one of the boys suffers a knee injury and fears his football career is over, the other boosts his spirits and they work together to return to full physical health.

 Chester Pierce's story is an important part of the civil rights movement.
 In this historical fiction picture book, readers follow his journey as a talented football player and leader on and off the field.
 During the days when Jim Crow laws were in full force, he played for Harvard in a college game against University of Virginia.
 He battled discrimination strategically during the football game and in all the places of business that enforced segregation in the south.

 Getting injured now and then is an inevitable part of the game, unfortunately.
 In this inspiring book, Josh learns how to continue working hard after getting hurt during practice.
 With the support of his coach and teammates, he recovers and regains his self-confidence.
-Packed with lots of valuable lessons and important football terminology.
+Packed with lots of valuable lessons and important terminology.

 Sports Illustrated has a fantastic series of introductory books told from the viewpoint of a rookie player.
-In this football edition, readers will learn everything they need to know about playing the game.
-Realistic visual representations along with football terminology are sprinkled throughout this comprehensive guide.
+In this edition, readers will learn everything they need to know about playing the game.
+Realistic visual representations along with terminology are sprinkled throughout this comprehensive guide.

 Grab this Little Golden Books football instruction manual to teach your child all the important rules of the game.
 In this story, a little boy and his father enjoy watching a game together, and then they head outdoors to play a game of their own.
 A solid introductory picture book about football.

 A Theodor Seuss Geisel Award-winning book that emphasizes the importance of being a good team player.
-Mo loves playing football and refuses to let his small stature get in the way of success on the field.
+Mo loves playing the game and refuses to let his small stature get in the way of success on the field.
 Opposing teammates mock him until his own coach and fellow players hatch a plan that uses Mo's size as a winning advantage.

 Kylie Jean is the star of an easy chapter book series for little girls.
-She has waited her entire life to join the cheerleading squad- the Dancing Dazzlers- so she can support her brother on the football field.
-All the fun football elements are captured, from tailgate parties to Friday Night Lights, in this fast-paced football beginner reader book.
+She has waited her entire life to join the cheerleading squad- the Dancing Dazzlers- so she can support her brother on the field.
+All the fun football elements are captured, from tailgate parties to Friday Night Lights, in this fast-paced beginner reader book.

 The Peanuts deliver their signature charming humor in a children's football book about never giving up.
 What Charlie Brown lacks in athletic ability he makes up for in sheer determination.
-Despite Lucy's efforts to derail his football aspirations, Charlie, with the help of the gang, chases his dream.
+Despite Lucy's efforts to derail his aspirations, Charlie, with the help of the gang, chases his dream.
 Will he succeed?
 Young readers will be cheering him on right until the very last page.

 New readers will enjoy this I Can Read book about the Grizzly Bowl.
 The cubs have heard, watched, and learned all about football.
 But now these energetic cubs want to actually play the game.
 As can be expected, there is no shortage of action in this football game featuring the beloved Berenstain Bears.

-Both parts humorous and tragic, this middle grade novel follows the lives of two children coping with the disappearance of their father, former quarterback of the worst football team in history.
+Both parts humorous and tragic, this middle grade novel follows the lives of two children coping with the disappearance of their father, former quarterback of the worst team in history.
 Chronic traumatic encephalopathy (CTE) and its devastating effects on a football player and his family is examined in this timely chapter book.

 Cory has an opportunity to leave behind the negative influences surrounding him in his poor town.
 A football coach who runs a top tier program at an elite private school recognizes Cory's talent and recruits him to join the team.
 Life has not been without its challenges as the son of a poor, single mom.
 This may just be his ticket to a new life.
 But Cory learns, the hard way, that pastures are not always greener and he is met with a new set of challenges trying to fit in with the rich kids.

 Nate has the weight of the world on his 13 year old shoulders.
 His father lost his job and his mother is working double shifts to put food on the table and hang on to their house.
-On the football field, Nate can forget about his family's troubles.
+On the field, Nate can forget about his family's troubles.
 But when he has an opportunity to throw a ball through target at the Patriot's game on Thanksgiving- for a whopping one million dollar prize- Nate isn't so sure he has what it takes.

 Will is a boy who is wise beyond his years.
 Growing up in a poor town, he realizes that football lifts everyone up and makes them forget about their worries at least for a little while.
 He's a boy who, while not the biggest, has quick feet and unparalleled passion for the game.
 So when word gets out that the upcoming season may be canceled due to lack of funding, he knows he must take action not only for himself but for all of his friends and neighbors.

-An engrossing, compelling chapter book for mature readers that deals with a life-threatening football injury.
+An engrossing, compelling chapter book for mature readers that deals with a life-threatening sports injury.
 A thirteen year old player is in a coma after an accident on the field during a training camp.
 However, after more information comes to light, questions arise as to whether the injury was a result of deliberate actions.
 Fast-paced football chapter book that begs for discussion around the safety of the game.